Egalitarianism

-The term egalitarianism has two distinct definitions in modern English, either as a political doctrine that all people should be treated as equals and have the same political, economic, social and civil rights, or as a social philosophy advocating the removal of economic inequalities among people, economic egalitarianism, or the decentralization of power.
-Sources define egalitarianism as equality reflecting the natural state of humanity.
+One key aspect of egalitarianism is its emphasis on equal opportunities for all individuals, regardless of their background or circumstances.
+This means ensuring that everyone has access to the same resources, education, and opportunities to succeed in life.
+By promoting equal opportunities, egalitarianism aims to level the playing field and reduce disparities that result from social inequalities.

 Forms

 Some specifically focused egalitarian concerns include communism, legal egalitarianism, luck egalitarianism, political egalitarianism, gender egalitarianism, racial equality, equality of opportunity, and Christian egalitarianism.
 Common forms of egalitarianism include political and philosophical.

 Legal egalitarianism

 One argument is that liberalism provides democratic societies with the means to carry out civic reform by providing a framework for developing public policy and providing the correct conditions for individuals to achieve civil rights.
+There are two major types of equality: